lipupini/lipupini/README.md

 - Once dependencies are installed, Lipupini is designed to get up and running quickly.
 - Your media collections are self-contained, served as they are on your filesystem.
 Metadata is stored in a special `.lipupini` folder, making account collections completely portable.
 - Lipupini manages to implement ActivityPub without a database.
 For example, certain inbox activities are logged to your collection in raw JSON.
-- Plugin system paves a way for modular development.
+- Module system paves a way for collaborative development.
 - Minimalist grid layout.
-Frontend is ready to be customized, or you can make an entirely new frontend plugin.
+Frontend is ready to be customized, or you can make an entirely new frontend module.
 - Building a way to keyword search collections using AI image recognition.
 - On-demand caching system creates and serves static media files.
 Support for custom caching URL can facilitate the use of a CDN.
 - A Public Domain license is the most permissive license there is.
 You can do whatever you want with this thing.
 Please feel free to contribute back to upstream, post in discussions, etc. There's no obligation of any kind.